smapjb/amq/README.md

 Credit to the authors, if we improve this at all we will be sure to submit PR

 To run the playbook simply replace this with your inventory.
-Notice the --limit this confines the playbook to the group label_amq_slave this is because the playbook has hosts: all ready for execution in Tower.
+Notice the --limit this confines the playbook to the group label_cluster_true this is because the playbook has hosts: all ready for execution in Tower.

-`ansible-playbook -i kubevirt.yml  site.yml --limit label_amq_master`
+`ansible-playbook -i inventory  site.yml --limit label_cluster_true`

 In my environment I am using cnv and I have set metadata labels on the VMI instances in preparation for backup config and clustering.